MeyerFire

 THE WHY

-The Forum was started in 2018 to address a few specific needs:
+The Forum was started in 2018 help in a few ways:

 - A place to ask legitimate questions on real projects

-- A place where you can ask a question and get real help from multiple perspectives
+- A place where you can get real help

-- Create a collection of searchable answers that can be found via Google, later on
+- A place with searchable answers that can be found via Google (later on)

 - A place that's free and accessible for everyone

-The Forum has now been addressing real-world challenges for nearly seven years.
+The Forum has now been addressing real-world challenges for seven years!
 Many would agree that the Forum community is truly outstanding; we're very thankful for you!

 THE NUMBERS